Understanding Your E-Commerce Cash Flow Statement

 - Capital gains tax paid on the sale of fixed assets is showcased under the investing activity

-A cash flow statement showcases only transactions in cash or cash equivalents.
-It does not showcase any non-cash transactions.
-An e-commerce business may have non-cash transactions like depreciation and amortization on equipment like data centers.
+A cash flow statement showcases only transactions in cash or cash equivalent.
+It does not showcase any noncash transactions.
+An e-commerce business may have noncash transactions like depreciation and amortization on equipment like data centers.

-Such items are either a part of financing or investing activity.
-That’s because the transactions giving rise to such items are non0cash in nature.
-These do not require the use of any cash or cash equivalents.
+Such items are either a part of financing or investing activities.
+That’s because the transactions giving rise to such items are noncash.
+This d does not require the use of any cash or cash equivalents.

 How To Report Cash Flow from Operating Activities in an E-Commerce Cash Flow Statement?

-Now, there are two ways to report the Cash flows from operating activities for an e-commerce business as well as any other business.
+Now, there are two ways to report the Cash flows from operating activities for an e-commerce business and any other business.
 These include the direct method or indirect method.